apache/shiro-site/cryptography-features.md

 <a name="CryptographyFeatures-HashFeatures"></a>
 ##Hash Features

-*   **Deault interface implementations** - Shiro provides default Hash (aka Message Digests in the JDK) implementations out-of-the-box, such as MD5, SHA1, SHA-256, et al. This provides a type-safe construction method (e.g. `new Md5Hash(data)`) instead of being forced to use type-unsafe string factory methods in the JDK.
+*   **Default interface implementations** - Shiro provides default Hash (aka Message Digests in the JDK) implementations out-of-the-box, such as MD5, SHA1, SHA-256, et al. This provides a type-safe construction method (e.g. `new Md5Hash(data)`) instead of being forced to use type-unsafe string factory methods in the JDK.

 *   **Built-in Hex and Base64 conversion** - Shiro Hash instances can automatically provide Hex and Base-64 encoding of hashed data via their `toHex()` and `toBase64()` methods.
 So now you do not need to figure out how to correctly encode the data yourself.